ExpediaGroup/graphql-kotlin/graphql-kotlin-client/README.md

 compile("com.expediagroup:graphql-kotlin-client$latestVersion")
 ```

-## Usage
+## Use it

-### Downloading Schema
+### Download Schema

 Before we can auto-generate the data model for our GraphQL queries we first need to obtain a copy of a corresponding
 GraphQL schema.
-Simplest way to do it is by running one of the tasks supplied by GraphQL Kotlin Gradle plugin through
+Do this by running one of the tasks supplied by the GraphQL Kotlin Gradle plugin through your
-CLI
+CLI:

 ```bash
 ./gradlew introspectSchema --endpoint="http://localhost:8080/sdl"
 ```

-This will run introspection query against target GraphQL server and save the resulting schema in `schema.graphql` file
+This runs an introspection query against the target GraphQL server and saves the resulting schema in the `schema.graphql` file
-under build directory.
-GraphQL schemas might be evolving over time so we highly recommend to configure this task to run
+under the build directory.
+GraphQL schemas can change over time so you should configure this task to run
 as part of your build/release process.

 ```kotlin